 According to Harris, she “learned to respect people” in the same way that she wanted to be respected and to live what she had learned.

-She added: “Bergzicht Training changes your whole life.
+She added: “Bergzicht Training and Development changes your whole life.
 It changes your world perspective and helps you to realise what heights you can reach and how far you can push.”

 Photo: Here are the five top achieving alumni of 2020.
 In the front from the left are Portia Sidmile, Jo-Anne Harris and Shirley-Ann Hattingh.
 In the back are Andiswa Ndlazulwana (left) and Charmaine Sykes.
 (Lynne Rippenaar-Moses)